youngxz/PageIndex/README.md

 The PageIndex service is available as a ChatGPT-style [chat platform](https://chat.pageindex.ai), or can be integrated via [MCP](https://pageindex.ai/developer) or [API](https://pageindex.ai/developer).

 ### 🛠️ Deployment Options
-- Self-host — run locally with this open-source repo.
+- Self-host — run locally with this open-source repo (using standard PDF parsing).
-- Cloud Service — try instantly with our [Chat Platform](https://chat.pageindex.ai/), or integrate via [MCP](https://pageindex.ai/developer) or [API](https://pageindex.ai/developer).
+- Cloud Service — production-grade pipeline with enhanced OCR, tree building, and retrieval for best results.
+Try instantly with our [Chat Platform](https://chat.pageindex.ai/), or integrate via [MCP](https://pageindex.ai/developer) or [API](https://pageindex.ai/developer).
 - _Enterprise_ — private or on-prem deployment.
 [Contact us](https://ii2abc2jejf.typeform.com/to/tK3AXl8T) or [book a demo](https://calendly.com/pageindex/meet) for more details.

 ### 🧪 Quick Hands-on